 Scope

-The Bus Open Data programme, coming from the Bus Services Act 2017, is placing a requirement on operators to produce TransXChange (TXC) files containing their timetables as open data.
-While TXC has been around for many years now, and is a mature standard, there are large variety of ways in which data can be constructed within the standard.
+The Bus Open Data programme, coming from the Bus Services Act 2017, places a requirement on operators to produce TransXChange (TXC) files containing their timetables as open data.
+While TXC has been around for many years now, and is a mature standard, there are a large variety of ways in which data can be constructed within the standard.
 Some of these are more concise than others, and some inadvertently hide simple data in complex constructs.
 This makes it hard to interpret data, and users have to be able to interpret the full standard in order to accommodate the different ways that data may be written.

 Furthermore, there is a high degree of inheritance of elements permissible within TXC, and this can lead to differences in interpretation, as different systems differ in which elements within a block remain as the default, and which are overridden.
 This can lead to errors which, when coupled with the complexity of some implementations, are then hard to identify and correct.